Viveka-L/AWS-PROJECTS/Amplify/README.md

 ## :rocket: Introduction

 Our project allows you to create a serverless web application that calculates the area of a rectangle based on user-provided length and width values.
-This README serves as a quick guide, but the full details and a step-by-step tutorial can be found [here](https://medium.com/@kevinkiruri/serverless-web-app-development-made-easy-a-complete-guide-with-aws-amplify-dynamodb-lambda-and-052daf5b978d), authored by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/).

 ## :scroll: Quick Start

 Follow these steps to get your serverless web app up and running:

 1. **Prerequisites**

    - Have an AWS account.
-If you don't have one, you can sign up [here](https://aws.amazon.com/).
-   - Access the project files from [Amplify Web-app](https://github.com/Kevin-byt/AWS-Projects/tree/main/Amplify).

 2. **Creating the Front-end**